docknetwork/api-docs/source/index.html.md

 `PATCH /dids/{did}`

+The public key or the controller of an on-chain DID can be updated by preparing a signed key update.

-Updates the DID's key or controller on the blockchain.
+This is an operation to updates the DID's key or controller on the blockchain.

 > Body parameter